1935 Tschammerpokal

+The Tschammerpokal on a flag at the easyCredit Stadium commemorating FCN's cup victory in 1935.

 The 1935 Tschammerpokal was the 1st season of the annual German football cup competition.
 This was the first time a national cup tournament was held in Germany.
 Its name was chosen in honour of Reichssportführer Hans von Tschammer und Osten, then the highest ranking sports official in Nazi Germany.
 The tournament began on 6 January 1935 and ended on 8 December 1935.
 About 4,100 teams competed in the qualifying tournament which was divided into four stages.
 63 teams competed in the final stage of six rounds.
 In the final 1.
 FC Nürnberg defeated Schalke 04 2–0.